Tristeon/Tristeon/source/documentation.rst

 Rotation
 ===============

 Rotations can turn objects clockwise or counter-clockwise.
 Rotations in Tristeon are described using degrees, and are applied in a clockwise direction, meaning that increasing an object's rotation will turn it in the clockwise direction (right).
-A rotation of 0 zero describes a neutral or identity rotation which means that the object isn't rotated and the right-pointing vector local to the object points right Vector(1, 0).
+A rotation of 0 describes a neutral or identity rotation which means that the object isn't rotated and the right-pointing vector local to the object points right (`Vector(1, 0)`).

 Rotations happen around the object's origin point (usually its center).
 The image below illustrates an object being rotated at rotation 0, 45, 90, 135, and 180 respectively (left to right).
 The red arrow indicates the direction of the right-pointing vector local to the object.